Wimmics/IndeGx/scripts/endpoint_status/README.md

 The script [script.sh](script.sh) first downloads [the latest automatic catalog of endpoints updated daily](https://github.com/Wimmics/IndeGx/blob/endpoint_status/scripts/auto_catalog_refresh/README.md), and then runs the SPARQL query in [status-check.rq](status-check.rq) on each endpoint URL.

-The workflow runner is [corese-command](https://github.com/Wimmics/corese/tree/master#corese-command) which allows us to easily query RDF files, SPARQL endpoints, and to make federated queries.
+The workflow runner is [corese-command](https://github.com/Wimmics/corese/tree/master#corese-command) which allows us to easily query RDF files, and SPARQL endpoints, and to make federated queries.

 ### Is Service Monitoring using GitActions Permitted?